Foso/Jetpack-Compose-Playground/mkdocs/general/detect_darkmode.md

 # How to detect dark mode

+!!! info
+    This is the API of version alpha01.
+Newer versions may have a different one

 Inside your composable you can use **isSystemInDarkTheme** to detect if the device is running in dark mode.

 ```kotlin